msantos/alcove/README.md

 Erlang processes access to the system primitives used for isolating and controlling Unix processes.

-_alcove_ is an external port process (a standalone Unix process that communicates with the erlang VM using stdin/stdout). [prx](https://github.com/msantos/prx) is a higher level library that maps the alcove Unix processes to Erlang processes.
+_alcove_ is an external port process (a stand-alone Unix process that communicates with the Erlang VM using stdin/stdout). [prx](https://github.com/msantos/prx) is a higher level library that maps the alcove Unix processes to Erlang processes.